albertllousas/functional-domain-driven-design/README.md

 > Who is going to implement this types?

-They will be implemented either in the domain (as domain services or directly functions on the aggregates) or as infrastructure services (a.k.a. outgoing adapters, interacting with DBs, other services, logging, metrics ...)
+They will be implemented either in the domain (functions on the aggregates or domain services) or as infrastructure services (a.k.a. outgoing adapters, interacting with DBs, other services, logging, metrics ...)

 > That's a lot of abstraction, I don't need that